-Experience over 15 different food and a ligth meal, enough to fill your belly to the brim with all the amazing flavours that make up Cretan cuisine!
+Experience many different foods and a ligth meal, enough to fill your belly to the brim with all the amazing flavours that make up Cretan cuisine!

 I am an experimental archaeologist-food historian, who recreates Greek historical recipes using ancient or modern techniques for spectacular food events.

 In 2000 I founded the 'Greek Culinary History & Cooking Adventures' to create interactive, edible experiences that bring historical Greek gastronomy to life through synesthesia (union of the senses) as well as explore the relationship between art and food.

 My work takes many forms, including pop-up dinners, experiments, lectures, historic cooking courses, edible installations, and food walking tours.
 On the walking tours, we do not only eat, we also explore the tales behind the foods and the preparation of each food item.